OpenM-Project/mcdoc.github.io/docs/java/windows.md

 | ------ | ------ | ------ | ------ | ------
 | ⭐ Codex-Ipsa | [Website](https://codex-ipsa.cz/mclauncher/) | [Github](https://github.com/Codex-Ipsa/CodexIpsa-Launcher) | Yes | An experimental Minecraft launcher, which is designed for playing older versions and different editions of the game
 | OmniArchive | [Website](https://omniarchive.uk/) | - | Yes | (Not exactly a launcher, but) Provides downloads for older and lost media Java versions.

-*i need to get paid for this oh god*